fang-lin/react-mobx-workshop/doc/STEP_1.md

 ## Requirements

 1. User can input some words
-2. When user presses "Enter", should put the new input into todo list
+2. When user presses key "Enter", should put the new input into todo list
 3. Do not accept blank content